dhis2/dhis2-docs-implementation/content/maintenance_use/sops.md

 ### Monitoring their implementation

 After you perform the training, not everything will go to plan.
-You should follow up with these individuals involved in the process to support them and determine if there are other ways to check if SOPs are being implemented smoothly.
+You should follow up with the individuals involved in the process to support them and determine if there are other ways to check if SOPs are being implemented smoothly.

 ## Example SOPs